Arrays are used to store multiple items in a single object.

 Using Empty Array is the simplest and fastest way to empty an array in Javascript.

-You can use this method if you don’t have any references in other places to the original array.
-If any reference is made to the array, then the reference array stays uncleared while using this method.
+Use this method when you don’t have any references in other places to the original array.
+If any reference is made to the array, the reference array stays uncleared while using this method.

 Code